New in the lexicon

 Hot desking disadvantages

-Security concerns
+Safety concerns

-No fixed desk – less stability
+No fixed desk — less durability

-Evaluation matrix for the introduction of hot desking
+Assessment matrix for the introduction of hot desking

 By comparing these criteria, you can make informed decisions and minimize potential risks.
-A well-structured evaluation matrix also supports the identification of opportunities and challenges and thus contributes to the successful implementation of the hot desking model.
+A well-structured evaluation matrix also supports the identification of opportunities and challenges and thus contributes to a successful implementation of the hot desking model.

 An evaluation matrix for the introduction of Hot Desking can help to consider various criteria and factors that are important for the decision.
 Here is an example of such a matrix that integrates both qualitative and quantitative factors: